-To specify the styles such as font size, colors, and background colors for breakgroup headers and footers, see "Styling the Relational Reports" on page 34 and "Styling Data Displayed in Report" on page 90.
+To specify the styles such as font size, colors, and background colors for breakgroup headers and footers, see "Styling the Relational Reports" on page 9 and "Styling Data Displayed in Report" on page 47.

-The <blown> Tag
+The <blown>bloxreport:group> Tag

+Tag Attribute Required Default Description

+<bloom></bloom>

+id No The unique identifier for this instance of GroupBlox.
-Tag Attribute Required Default Description <blookereport:gr< td="">oup></blookereport:gr<> oup> id No The unique identifier for this instance of GroupBlox. bloxName No The unique identifier for this instance of GroupBlox on the server that allows you to dynamically set its name.
-See "Managing Session Scope" on page 138. members No Members for grouping.
-To add aggregation data (sum, average, count, max, and min) for columns at the end of your report without break groups, set the value of members to an empty string (members = ""). <blookereport:ag< td=""><bloxreport:aggregation></bloxreport:aggregation></blookereport:ag<> <bloxreport:aggregation></bloxreport:aggregation> member Yes The member to provide an aggregation value.

-Tag Attribute Required Default Description type No sum Type of aggregation.
-Valid values are: sumaveragecountmaxminnone Note that: The default aggregation type for all numeric data columns is sum. • If no type is specified, the default is sum.
-Type count works on both string and numeric values.
-All others only work on numeric values.
-If an aggregration is specified on an invalid data type, it is ignored. • If the member to provide an aggregation value is not found, it is ignored. • If there are missing data, they are excluded from the aggregation.
+Tag Attribute Required Default Description bloxName No The unique identifier for this instance of GroupBlox on the server that allows you to dynamically set its name.
+See "Managing Session Scope" on page 79. members No Members for grouping.
+To add aggregation data (sum, average, count, max, and min) for columns at the end of your report without break groups, set the value of members to an empty string (members = ""). <bloom< pre=""><bloom< pre=""></bloom<></bloom<> ation> member Yes The member to provide an aggregation value. type No Sum Type of aggregation.
+Valid values are: • sum • average • count • max • min • none Note that: • The default aggregation type for all numeric data columns is sum. • If no type is specified, the default is sum. • Type count works on both string and numeric values.
+All others only work on numeric values. • If an aggregation is specified on an invalid data type, it is ignored. • If the member to provide an aggregation value is not found, it is ignored.
+If there are missing data, they are excluded from the aggregation.
 That is, they are not included in the data count or any other types of aggregation.